eschimmel/ResizeMAUI/READMe.md

 This solution shows how precise sizing of UI elements can be done without having to take into account the sizes of all the different bars that are available on the different platforms.

-I have included the most important part of the source code that I used for my mobile application Smart Letter Boord, which can be found on https://smartletterboard.com
+I have included the most important part of the source code that I used for my mobile application Smart Letter Board, which can be found on https://smartletterboard.com

 ## Problem